Camille (1917 film)

 Camille is a 1917 American silent film based on the play adaptation of La Dame aux Camélias (The Lady of the Camellias) by Alexandre Dumas, fils, first published in French as a novel in 1848 and as a play in 1852.
 Adapted for the screen by Adrian Johnson, Camille was directed by J. Gordon Edwards and starred Theda Bara as Camille and Albert Roscoe as her lover, Armand.

 The film was produced by Fox Film Corporation and shot at the Fox Studio in Fort Lee, New Jersey.

 Plot

-As described in a film magazine, Armand Duval (Roscoe), a son in the proud but poor house of Duval, loves Camille (Bara), a notorious Parisian beauty.
-His love for Camille means that his sister Celeste (Whitney) cannot marry the man she loves, so the father goes to Camille and begs her to give Armand up, which she does.
+As described in a film magazine, Armand Duval, a son in the proud but poor house of Duval, loves Camille, a notorious Parisian beauty.
+His love for Camille means that his sister Celeste cannot marry the man she loves, so the father goes to Camille and begs her to give Armand up, which she does.
 This arouses the anger of Armand, and he denounces her one evening in public.
-The Count de Varville (Law) challenges Armand to a duel, which he wins, wounding Armand in the arm.
+The Count de Varville challenges Armand to a duel, which he wins, wounding Armand in the arm.
 Believing Camille no longer loves him, Armand does not go to see her.
 One day, his father tells him that Camille is dying.
 He goes to her and, after a few words, she dies in the arms of her lover.